MrBrax/LiveStreamDVR/README.md

 ---

+## Migration from the PHP version
+Move the folders `cache`,  `config`, `logs`, `payloads`, and `storage` to a new folder called `data` in the root of the application, or place them anywhere else on the filesystem and use the `--dataroot` argument to tell the server where to look for them.

 ## Docker setup

 Reminder that i don't use docker myself on my capturing setup, so any specific errors to this are hard to test.